 The Columbus Songwriting Workshop strives to take songwriters to the next level.
 We pick songwriters that know their craft and are pros typically working songwriters that have many strengths.
 Each workshop we strive to empower our instructors to share their version of success to attendees.
-Sign up for our November 3rd workshop at this link.
+Sign up for our next workshop here.

 Born and bred on the north side of Columbus, Ohio, Larue was greatly influenced by Gospel and R&B, but it was her older brother who introduced her to Hip Hop.
 Influences from A Tribe Called Quest, Fugees, Outkast, Def Squad, and Busta Rhymes and it was in her elementary years that she realized just how influential her brothers music had actually been.
 At 7 years old, Larue made her first attempt at writing a rhyme, “I will never forget that day because it was the first day of the rest of my life.”
 And although Larue does not remember the song she and her friend wrote, if it hadn‟t been for that song, she wouldn’t be rapping today.
 She has released several records including in 2015 when she joined forces with legendary Hip Hop pioneer Monie Love, MyVerse, and Carolina Dirty to form the rap supergroup Heresy.
 Their self-titled EP released in August 2015.
 Recently a song of hers was placed in a movie called, “The Challenger,” starring Kent Moran and the late Michael Clarke Duncan released in 2015.
 She has landed placements on VH1, MTV, TLC, Fox, Oxygen, The CW and HBO as well.
 Read more on her Facebook page here.